The Scarlet Drop

 The Scarlet Drop is a 1918 American silent Western film directed by John Ford and featuring Harry Carey.
-Just over 30 minutes of footage of the film now survives in the Getty Images Archive.
+The film was known through truncated copies only until January 2024, when a complete version was discovered in Chile.

 Plot

-As described in a film magazine, "Kaintuck" Ridge (Carey), refused admission to the local militia to fight on the side of Union in the American Civil War, joins a gang of marauders and at the end of the conflict finds himself a fugitive with a price on his head.
+As described in a film magazine, "Kaintuck" Ridge refused admission to the local militia to fight on the side of Union in the American Civil War, joins a gang of marauders and at the end of the conflict finds himself a fugitive with a price on his head.
 He goes west and becomes a bandit.
-Marley Calvert (Pegg), who kept Kaintuck out of the army, also goes west and takes up mining.
-Betty Calvert (Schade) is taken captive when Kaintuck holds up a stage coach.
-His hatred for the Calverts is overcome by his admiration for Molly (Malone) and later, when her honor is attacked by a former suitor, he defends her and wins her love.
+Marley Calvert, who kept Kaintuck out of the army, also goes west and takes up mining.
+Betty Calvert is taken captive when Kaintuck holds up a stage coach.
+His hatred for the Calverts is overcome by his admiration for Molly and later, when her honor is attacked by a former suitor, he defends her and wins her love.